Recovering after a Hack

 - Check your browser version and update as needed.
 If you have more than one browser installed on your computer, check all browsers installed.

-Securing your site through cPanel
+Securing your cPanel

 The cpanel is your hosting account control panel.
 It is recommended to secure your server through your cPanel.
 Below are steps to do this.